nokotamustang/OpenGL_and_Vulkan_3D/README.md

 This technique specifically applies to surfaces with per frag textures, known as normal maps.

-With some mathematical computation in the tangent space, you can easily prepare the needed values for the bump mapping effect.
+With computation in the tangent space, you can easily precalculate the values for bump mapping.

 ![Screenshots](./screenshots/mgl_bump_1.png)
 ![Screenshots](./screenshots/mgl_bump_2.png)